aussieben/gmg-governance/README.md

-# GMG Open Mining Format Governance and Operations Guide
+# GMG Data & Interoperability Working Group Governance and Operations Guide

-This repository contains proposes documentation relating to the operation and management of the Open Mining Format project.
+This repository contains proposes documentation relating to the operation and management of the GMG Data & Interoperability Working Group and its projects.

-The intent is to create a framework to manage OMF in an open and transparent environment that invites input from all.
+The intent is to create a framework to manage the working group and its projects in an open and transparent environment that invites input from all.

 ## Contribute